The John and Ken Show: Move to California

 The pair left WKXW in late 1992 to move to KFI to do their afternoon drive time spot, replacing former Los Angeles Police Department chief Daryl Gates.
 The hosts began national syndication in 1997, which displeased management at Cox Communications, then the owners of the station.
 At its peak, 125 stations carried the program.
 On March 19, 1999, The John and Ken Show was taken off the air at KFI, allegedly by a vice president in Atlanta over the syndication issue, although the spat was referred to as a "contract dispute".
 In addition, the hosts themselves were more comfortable with dealing with state and local issues.

 Kobylt and Chiampou were replaced by syndicated consumer advocate Clark Howard from 3 pm to 4 pm followed by Karel and Andrew, the first openly gay couple in weekday talk radio in the country.
 Kobylt and Chiampou publicly referred to them as "Siegfried and Roy", and constantly berated the show for its low quality and lower ratings compared with their own show.
 On July 1, 1999, The John and Ken Show was reborn as a morning drive talk show on crosstown competitor KABC.
 The morning show was short-lived as they kept their afternoon show style and brought it to the mornings.
 Kobylt and Chiampou also had various stunts, one of which got them in trouble and forced them into attending diversity training, which they later said they resented taking, and disliked the Disney management toning down their banter.
 Due to low ratings and mutual dissatisfaction between the station and the hosts, KABC dropped the show on October 20, 2000.

 The John and Ken Show returned to KFI on May 2, 2001, and the hosts regaled listeners with the behind-the-scene problems at KABC before returning to their normal topics.
-Since then they have remained as a live program; however, some interviews are pre-recorded and replayed between hours, and at times Kobylt or Chiampou will broadcast from their home studios.
+Since then they remained a live program; however, some interviews were pre-recorded and replayed between hours, and at times Kobylt or Chiampou would broadcast from their home studios.